deepeshdm/EDA-STEP-BY-STEP/README.md

 ```

 ***
+# AUTOMATED EDA
+#### Here we make use of python libraries made specifically for automating common EDA tasks which also help us analyze the datset more efficiently and faster,some popular libraries are the following :
+* Pandas Profiling
+* DTale
+* Klib
+* AutoViz
+* SweetViz

+## Pandas Profiling
+**This library helps us create detailed EDA reports of our dataset with just a single line of code,we can also export these report as html or json.**

+***

 # FEATURE ENGINEERING
 #### In this stage we use the insights from previous stage to transform data into more suitable format,below are the things we do here: